Canley Heights

 Population growth drivers in Canley Heights are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Canley Heights is around 13,274.
-This figure reflects an increase of 954 people since the 2021 Census, which reported a population of 12,320.
-The change is inferred from AreaSearch's estimate of the resident population at 12,792 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 50 validated new addresses since the Census date.
+As of Feb 2026, the estimated population of Canley Heights is around 13,274.
+This represents an increase of 954 people since the 2021 Census, which reported a population of 12,320.
+The current resident population estimate by AreaSearch is 12,792, based on examination of the latest ERP data release by the ABS in June 2024 and validation of additional 50 new addresses since the Census date.
 This results in a population density ratio of 5,125 persons per square kilometer, placing Canley Heights in the top 10% of national locations assessed by AreaSearch.
-The suburb's 7.7% growth since the 2021 census exceeds the SA3 area's 4.4%, marking it as a growth leader in the region.
-Overseas migration contributed approximately 94.0% of overall population gains during recent periods, driving primary population growth for the area.
+The suburb's population growth of 7.7% since the 2021 Census exceeded the SA3 area average of 4.4%.
+Overseas migration contributed approximately 94.0% of overall population gains during recent periods, driving primary growth in Canley Heights.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb of Canley Heights is expected to increase by 1,576 persons to 2041, reflecting an overall increase of 5.4% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+According to aggregated SA2-level projections, Canley Heights is expected to increase by 1,648 persons to 2041, reflecting an overall increase of 8.8% over the 17-year period.

 Frequently Asked Questions - Population